 Mass Transport Safety Tips

-When using any means of mass transport such as planes, trains, or buses, remember we are still in the mists of a pandemic, and flu season is here.
+When using any means of mass transport such as planes, trains, or buses, remember we are in the middle of flu season.

 - When possible, avoid sitting next to strangers.
 Instead, try to sit next to family members